jgadsden/tin-whistle-tablature/README.md

 quirks related to early MuseScore 3 releases.

 ### Installation
+* If using MuseScore version 3.4 then download the [plugin](https://musescore.org/sites/musescore.org/files/2020-06/tin-whistle-tablature-3.4.zip) and unzip it.

-* If using MuseScore version 3 then download the [plugin](https://github.com/jgadsden/tin-whistle-tablature/archive/main.zip) and unzip it.
+* If using MuseScore version 3.3 or earlier then download the [plugin](https://musescore.org/sites/musescore.org/files/2019-10/tin-whistle-tablature-master.zip) and unzip it.

-* Alternatively if using the older version 2 then download this [plugin](https://github.com/jgadsden/tin-whistle-tablature/archive/version2.zip).
+* Alternatively if using the older version 2 then download this [plugin](https://musescore.org/sites/musescore.org/files/2019-10/tin-whistle-tablature-version2.zip).

 * Install using the [instructions](https://musescore.org/en/handbook/3/plugins#installation) in the MuseScore 3.x Handbook, which typically involves copying the QML file to the local MuseScore Plugin directory.
 If you